idefix-code/idefix/doc/source/quickstart.rst

     cd $IDEFIX_DIR/test/HD/sod

-From there, one sees 3 files and a directory:
+From there, one sees 4 files and a 2 directories:

 ``definitions.hpp``
     The configuration file.
 It contains C preprocessor directives for configuration options which require a re-compilation of the code.
 These are mostly